Plant What Where | Poolside Plantings

 This low maintenance lillypilly features glossy mid-green foliage with coppery new growth, which fades to bronze.
 It has very few berries, and is quick-growing, making it ideal for a creating privacy.

-This Bay Laurel is a fantastic alternative to Ficus ‘Flash’, suited to Melbourne’s temperate climate.
+This Bay Laurel is a fantastic hedging plant suited to Melbourne’s temperate climate.
 Features dark green foliage, and bright green new growth.
+Small cream flowers appear in October.
 Clip twice a year for a formal look.